British Douglas Fir Feather Edge Cladding

 As one of the most durable British softwoods we supply Douglas Fir is very popular.
 Its uses are not limited to cladding and fencing but can stretch to a constructional environment.
 The durability of our Fresh Sawn Merchantable grade British Douglas Fir makes it so that you can enjoy your cladding for a very long time.

 The colour of Douglas Fir is usually a light orangey-red but can vary from pale red to light orange.
 As the timber ages though it will turn a light silvery grey.
-If you would like to keep the original colour of the timber you can put a protective treatment on your cladding to help stop it from weathering.

 At the moment British timbers are the some of the most sought-after species we supply because they are competitively priced and high quality.
 Britain, like other countries across the continent, are trying to make timber a popular renewable source.